multani/anki-japanese-addon/README.md

   This focuses especially on Hiragana, Katakana and their Romaji interpretation for now.

-* to autogeneration of Japanese sounds using [Amazon Polly](https://aws.amazon.com/polly/)
+* the autogeneration of Japanese sounds using [Amazon Polly](https://aws.amazon.com/polly/)

   You will need credentials to access AWS and configure them in `config.json`